bilalsnasir151/8PuzzleSolver/README.md

 Python Program with command line interface that solves the popular 8 puzzle game.

 # Search algorithms
+These are the different search algorithms you can use to find a solution to your puzzle:

 1. Uniform Cost
 2. A* with Manhattan Distance Heuristic